 Use the drop-down on the upper right to view your settlement history for various date ranges.
 Filter settings that are applied to the daily report will be applied to the detailed report csv.

 The daily settlement report shows the total settled amount sent to your bank account from Bread and also from Bread’s credit/debit card partner, Stripe.
 Bread and credit card amounts appear separately in your bank account and are net of fees and refunds.

-If you do not have the split-pay feature enabled, you will only see Bread funding information.
-If you have split pay enabled, you will see card funding information as well:
+If you do not have the remainder-pay feature enabled, you will only see Bread funding information.
+If you have remainder-pay enabled, you will see card funding information as well:

 Detailed Settlement Reports

 The detailed settlement report (csv) provides line-by-line transaction details for ‘Settle’ and ‘Refund’ events.
 These details include the amounts settled, fees paid to Bread, any refunds, and the total amount deposited to your account for each transaction.

 Net settlement amounts for credit cards do not include refunds.
 Refunds may account for a discrepancy between a credit card amount which is less than the amount posted to your account.